 Implementing the right onboarding strategy

-Once you’ve made the final decision of what onboarding process you need to build for your product: product-led, sales-led, or a hybrid, you need to get to business and implement it.
+Once you’ve made the final decision of what onboarding process you need to build for your product: product-led, sales-led, or hybrid, you need to get to business and implement it.

 Implementing an onboarding process is a topic worth a blog category or two, but I want to give you a few top-level tips about what you need to focus on regardless of which approach you choose.